 2. It’s no longer peer-to-peer, it’s everything-to-everything

-Basically, it’s about upscaling and humanizing the concept of grid computing – a service for sharing computer power and data storage capacity over the Internet.
+Basically, it’s about upscaling and humanizing the concept of distributed and/or grid computing – a service for sharing computer power and data storage capacity over the Internet.
 Thanks to the advancement of the Internet of Things (IoT), we can tune our fridge to order fresh milk around the date of expiration of the milk box we already have, but how many of us know that we can connect our smartphones to Berkeley’s Open Infrastructure for Network Computing (BOINC) software platform and help advance cancer research or other important global humanitarian causes?
 Only through one of the projects – The IBM-powered World Community Grid, 3 billion research results have been processed by volunteers all over the world who are supporting basic science by donating unused computing time.
 This is what I call the “Internet of People” (IoP) and if we go back to the core of the Sharing Economy principles, we’ll see that’s its application is indeed demand driven, and is about tapping into spare productive capacity.

 Right after my workshop, it was time for Prof. Leandar Litov to take the stage – the Head of the Atomic Physics Department at the University of Sofia & Head of the Bulgarian team of scientists at CERN.
 With CERN as one of the largest users of grid technology, it might have been a surprise for prof. Litov to find out that he’s now in a room full of associates, working on projects, related to the Large Hadron Collider, such as the ATLAS project, available for you to join through BOINC.

 3. Institutions are becoming Uber-aware, if not yet Uber-friendly